OSHA Roof Anchor Standards

 Roof anchor testing is vital to ensure safety and compliance with regulatory standards.

-OSHA guidelines mandate that all rooftop safety anchors “be capable of supporting at least 5,000 pounds (22.2 kN) per employee attached; or designed, installed, and used, under the supervision of a qualified person, as part of a complete personal fall protection system that maintains a safety factor of at least two.”, as per OSHA 1910.140(c)(13).
+OSHA regulations mandate that all rooftop safety anchors “be capable of supporting at least 5,000 pounds (22.2 kN) per employee attached; or designed, installed, and used, under the supervision of a qualified person, as part of a complete personal fall protection system that maintains a safety factor of at least two.”, as per OSHA 1910.140(c)(13).

 Since OSHA section 1910.140(d)(1)(i) states that a fall arrest system must “limit the maximum arresting force on the employee to 1,800 pounds (8 kN)”, so “a safety factor of at least two” would mean that your fall arrest system can maintain a maximum force of 3,600 pounds (16 kN) of force.